99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - NEW_IMAGE — The entire item, as it appears after it was modified.
 - OLD_IMAGE — The entire item, as it appeared before it was modified.
 - NEW_AND_OLD_IMAGES — Both the new and the old images of the item

+Permissions to allow uaccess to CERTAIN items and attributes:
+Restrict access to specific items based on certain primary key values
+identity-based policy that restricts access TO AN ENTIRE TABLE, not specific items

 # API Gateway
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/e272307f-1bfe-4156-8f98-dbba2b4c4cd8">